shotgunsoftware/tk-framework-desktopclient/README.md

 ## Use the standalone client

 This repository can be used as a command line tool.
-In order to make a request to a Desktop Server, you can execute a the `client.py` file using `python client.py`
+In order to make a request to a Shotgun Create, you can execute a the `client.py` file using `python client.py`

 ## Build the vendors folder